paragoner1/crisis-companion/DEMO_SCRIPT_SIMPLE.md

 ```
 🎬 Scene 12: Call to Action
 ============================
-🚨 Solana SOS - the phone you can't live without.
+🚨 Solana SOS - Creating the phone you can't live without.
 Download Solana SOS today and join the revolution in emergency response.
-Because when seconds matter, you need the phone you can't live without.
+Because when seconds matter, you need the app that makes your phone a life saver.
 ✅ App store download ready
 ✅ Website: solanasos.com
 ✅ Coming Soon with signup
 ```

 **Narration:** "Download Solana SOS today and join the revolution in emergency response.
-Because when seconds matter, you need the phone you can't live without."
+Because when seconds matter, you need the app that makes your phone a life saver."

 ---